SebaBS/BinaryTree/README.md

 ## Description

-Application to "show" users from database using BinaryTree structure.
+Application to "show" users, from database, using BinaryTree structure (placed using username).

+Panel allows admin to add/remove user from database (lack of security).
+After adding new user page will be refreshed.

 ## Installation

-Note: Installation process tested only on Ubuntu (16.04/18.04)
+Note: Installation process tested only on Ubuntu (16.04/18.04).

 ```sh
 git clone https://github.com/SebaBS/BinaryTree.git .